 Thursday, December 29, 2011

 Earlier today, we watched part of a hockey game on television.
-We're in Canada through the New Year; every time we turn on the television in our hotel room, or walk into a restaurant with a television in its bar, or exercise at the hotel fitness center, we've discovered we'll likely be able to watch hockey.
-One of the teams playing at that moment had the initials 'WGA'; Abbott asked what they stood for.
-Alexi replied that it must be the West German something or other.
-A minute later, he remembered there is no longer a West and an East, and corrected himself.
-I hadn't even noticed his error.
+We're in Canada through the New Year; every time we turn on the TV in our hotel room, or walk into a restaurant with a television in its bar, or exercise at the hotel fitness center, we've discovered we'll likely watch hockey.
+One of the teams playing at that moment had the initials 'WGA;' Abbott asked what they stood for.
+Alexi replied that it must be the West German something or other, and then, a minute later, he remembered there is no longer a West and an East, and corrected himself.
 (Turns out, WGA stands for Wolfsburg Grizzly Adams!)
 In high school, in 1988, Alexi got to play hockey in Czechoslovakia, a year before the fall of the Berlin Wall.
 As we talked about his experiences there I got goosebumps.
 I distinctly remember hearing the news when the wall fell so many years ago, and not being able to believe my ears.